-- securely to prevent the cylinder from falling - away from areas that would block escape routes or fire exits - in well-ventilated areas - away from heat and light sources - in an area that is not used to store any other flammable materials - away from combustible material (such as paper, cardboard, curtains) - so that they are not covered by items of clothing.
+- securely to prevent the cylinder from falling - away from areas that would block escape routes or fire exits - in well-ventilated areas - away from heat and light sources - in an area that is not used to store any other flammable materials - away from combustible material (such as paper, cardboard, curtains)

-- Store oxygen concentrators upright. - Plug them directly into the mains.
+- so that they are not covered by items of clothing. - Store oxygen concentrators upright. - Plug them directly into the mains.
 Do not use an extension lead. - Place statutory hazard notices in areas where you store oxygen.
 This includes the person's bedroom. - Oxygen cylinders have an expiry date.
-Check the dates regularly to make sure you don't use out of date cylinders. - 5.16 Medicines storage within the Step-up Step-down unit: - Medication that has been ordered prior to need (monthly orders) or medications awaiting disposal are stored a secure place within the treatment room. - To ensure that homely remedies are only accessible by authorised support worker for administration to people who use the service, medications are stored in the treatment room. - 5.17 Keys to the medication storage areas within the Step-up Step-down unit and keys to Controlled Drug cupboard should be kept separate and secure from other keys for the home.
-Processes within the home must clearly identify how these keys are managed to ensure appropriate staff have access to them.
+Check the dates regularly to make sure you don't use out of date cylinders. - 5.15 Medicines storage within the care home: - Medication that has been ordered prior to need (monthly orders) or medications awaiting disposal are stored a secure place within the treatment room. - To ensure that homely remedies are only accessible by an authorised residential worker for administration to people who use the service, medications are stored in the treatment room. - 5.16 Keys to the medication trollies are to be stored in the key safe on the wall next to the medication trolley in each bungalow.
+Only authorised staff will have the password to the key safe. - 5.17 Keys to Controlled Drug cupboard should be kept separate and secure from other keys for the home. - 5.18 Processes within the home must clearly identify how these keys are managed to ensure appropriate staff have access to them.
 They must never be left unattended.